 -Keep in mind that no legitimate company will ever ask you to verify your password or account information via e-mail.

 -Always be suspicious of any email message that asks to verify personal information.
 Never reply to or click the web links in the email message.

--Attempts to send user to call a phone number (instead of directing them through a website).
-Once the number is called, the user is then asked for their account information
+-Attempt to get a user to call a phone number (instead of directing them through a website).
+Once the number is called, the user is then asked for their account information.